sparkflows/sparkflows-docs/docs/user-guide/web-app/reference.rst

      - Component is added to set destination path where the selected file should get uploaded.
    * - Upload
      - Button
-     - KEY: readFile, VALUE: true(It will keep content after upload file); KEY: updateTo, VALUE: component property name(It will update given component with uploaded file content); KEY: Execute, VALUE: true(It will allow to execute relevant workflow after upload file).
+     - KEY: readFile, VALUE: true(It will keep content after upload file); KEY: updateTo, VALUE: component property name(It will update given component with uploaded file content); KEY: Execute, VALUE: true (It will allow to execute relevant workflow after upload file).
      - Component is added to upload the selected file to hdfs/dbfs in the specified destination path otherwise by default it will be stored inside the FileStore folder.
 We can assign custom properties to perform certain tasks after file upload.

-Download text area or text field content as a text file
+Download Text Area or Text Field Content as Text File
 -------------
 .. list-table::
    :widths: 15 15 15 23 30